coverclock/com-diag-diminuto/README.md

 to just build the unit tests, just in case this happens again in the future, to make this easier to troubleshoot.

+## IPv6

+There are a variety of unit tests that exercise features specific to IPv6.
+Typically these have "6" (instead of "4") in their names.
+Some platforms (e.g. Raspbian a.k.a.
+Raspberry Pi OS) do not come with IPv6 enabled by default.
+I mention this above in the "Dependencies" section.

 # Repository

 <https://github.com/coverclock/com-diag-diminuto>